plurid/plurid/docs/README.md

 ## Current priorities

 1. Protect rendering and interaction with browser and visual regression tests — in place since 2026-09-05 (`fixtures/render-test/e2e/fixtures.spec.ts` for every fixture of the catalog, the `visual` Playwright project for the screenshot baselines, `e2e/page.spec.ts` for the page presentation frame by frame; `docs/HARNESS.md`); extend the catalog as features land.
-2. Keep CI on the repository's own gates (type checks, module imports, generated tables and the chromium suite run on every change since 2026-09-06; the strict visual comparisons stay local, their baselines are macOS renders).
+2. Keep CI on the repository's own gates (type checks, module imports, generated tables and the chromium suite run on every change since 2026-09-06; the visual comparisons run on CI too, in the pinned Playwright container against committed `linux` baselines (macOS baselines are kept for local runs)).
 3. Move Denote onto the public engine control/persistence/collaboration seams.
 4. Use Depict and Dechat to validate content and interaction generality.
 5. Define a renderer abstraction and WebXR path only after the DOM renderer has measured budgets and stable product contracts.